 If a Dark Triad strives to ruin your Christmas party, understand they are likely to make mischief for the sake of the holiday season alone.
 Acting out like passive-aggressive people, they will either turn the holiday into something they claim is all about greed or commercialism or they will use it as an opportunity to compete for status with other people.

 If they try to ruin a person’s birthday?
 That’s simply outright jealousy — nothing that the more narcissistic and anti-social they are at their core, the nastier an Abuser is likely to be in their attempts to sabotage the birthday celebrations of other people.

 If they are covert, they might insist on planning the party to keep their own name in the spotlight.
-Red flags to this odd phenomenon includes examples of creepy and malicious behavior like the career criminal who decorates their home with a festive tree and party lights, the pedophilic Child Abuser who shows up and takes “pictures” of party guests and young children in unflattering or awkward poses, or the party host who overrides the preferences of an honored individual.
+Red flags to this odd phenomenon include examples of creepy and malicious behavior like the career criminal who decorates their home with a festive tree and party lights, the pedophilic Child Abuser who shows up and takes “pictures” of party guests and young children in unflattering or awkward poses, or the party host who overrides the preferences of an honored individual.